Meltiss/MISTer-All-in-one-board/README.md

 - CAUTION : no VGA and Serial Port

 # Case
-I also plan to share the case even if it will be more complicated to reproduce it, because it is made with a laser engraver.
+The case is done and has been made with a laser engraver.
+The case is made out of MDF and has been painted in black (yeah like the rolling stones).
+You can find a picture of it above.

 You can find the original project here : https://github.com/MiSTer-devel
 ________________________________________________________________________________________________________________________________